👉The one thing you need to know about this theme:

 The major reason why these areas had trouble catching up with the north is due to the fact that they were previously imperial colonies of Europe and the United States, leading to economic crises when they decolonized.

-These areas became prime targets for multinational corporations to create cheap labor sweatshops for production, an issue that is still occuring in the present day.
+These areas became prime targets for multinational corporations to create cheap labor sweatshops for production, an issue that is still occurring in the present day.
 These companies use the Global South because of the lack of minimum wages and labor laws, meaning they don’t have to pay as much to produce.

 After the end of the Cold War, a trend of encouraging free-market policies arose, as well as the promotion of promoted economic liberalization.